gilch/hissp/docs/tutorial.rst

 Notice that only the first digit had to be munged to make it a valid Python identifier.

-The munger also normalizes unicode symbols to NFKC, because Python already does this when converting identifiers to strings:
+The munger also normalizes Unicode characters to NFKC, because Python already does this when converting identifiers to strings:

 >>> ascii_a = 'A'